Ensemble properties of high frequency data and intraday trading rules: Density forecasts and trading signals

 \section{Density forecasts and trading signals}

-The model proposed here and in \cite{bbcs} has implicit density forecasting capabilities.
-Indeed, assuming correct model specifications, given the parameter values and the first daily return, it determines the PDF of the daily evolution of returns.
-This determination is not limited to each single return, but {\it extends to any aggregation of returns} within the validity of the scaling symmetry.
-Such a possibility allows the construction of a trading strategy based on density forecasts.
-Furthermore, at each point in time within the chosen scaling window, the forecasts for the remaining part might be updated using the additional intra-daily information.
-For this reason, we consider in the following two different trading approaches: the first makes use of the opening value of the traded asset at the beginning of the chosen time-window, $s^l(0)$, and then bases only on this value the density forecasts for the remaining part of it (we call it \textit{Unconditional trading}); in the second approach the density forecasts are updated using the information of the most recent returns (the \textit{Conditional trading}, since the forecast is conditioned to the fresh intraday information).
-With both trading approaches it is possible to extract trading signals from density forecasts: given a certain quantile $0<q<1/2$, if at a certain time within the intra-daily range under study the observed market price is above (below) the $1-q$ ($q$) quantile of the predicted price density we have a buy (sell) signal.
+The model proposed here is a martingale with implicit forecasting capabilities of the asset's fluctuations.
+Assuming correct model specifications and given the parameter values and the first $t_p$ daily returns, the model determines, under the martingale assumption, the conditional PDF of the returns at $t>t_p$.
+Of course, this also gives the conditional PDF of any aggregation of subsequent returns within the validity of the extended model.
+Using these density forecasts it is possible to construct a trading strategy.
+We consider in the following two different trading approaches: the first makes use of the opening value on each day $l$ of the traded asset at the beginning of the chosen time-window, $s_0^{(l)}$, and then bases the density forecasts only on this value.
+We call it \textit{unconditioned trading} since no information coming from the daily returns is exploited ($t_p=0$).
+In the second approach, besides $s_0^{(l)}$, we use the information contained in the first daily returns (up to $t_p>0$) for the density forecasts of the remaining part of the daily window.

+With both trading approaches it is possible to extract trading signals from density forecasts: given a certain value $0< \mathit{Q} <1/2$, if at a certain time within the intra-daily range under study the observed market price is above (below) the quantile function in $1-\mathit{Q}$ ($\mathit{Q}$) of the predicted price PDF we have a buy (sell) signal.
+These signals are regarded as potential warnings of the presence of a trend, which, altough absent in our stochastic modeling, affects the real assets' dynamics, as testified by the existence of a small, non-vanishing empirical linear correlations.
+Indeed, the trend-following trading strategy outlined below gives close to zero profit if applied on histories generated numerically on the basis of our martingale model.